Planning Magazine

 The U.S. Department of Housing and Urban Development (HUD) curates the Geospatial Data Storefront, a resource for users interested in understanding and using housing and urban development data.
 A gateway to HUD's authoritative geospatial data reserves, it offers neighborhood-level indices that gauge facets of opportunity, which encompass access to education, employment, and transportation.

 The portal includes frequently requested datasets, including locations of public housing developments, Rental Assistance Demonstration minority concentrations, Community Planning and Development maps, the Tribal Directory Assessment Tool, the Choice Neighborhoods Mapping tool, and American Community Survey Comprehensive Housing Affordability Strategy data.
-For advanced data practitioners and those with GIS skills, there are data dictionaries and code examples illustrating the use of APIs (application programming interfaces) to integrate HUD data into other applications.
+For advanced data practitioners and those with GIS skills, data dictionaries, and code examples illustrate the use of APIs (application programming interfaces) to integrate HUD data into other applications.
 Nontechnical users can explore an array of web-based GIS applications — each with training materials and documentation — to see HUD's investments within a chosen city, county, metropolitan area, state, or congressional district.

 Cost: Free